medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/5-running-oracle-node.md

-# Running a Node
+# Running an Oracle Node

 ## Overview

-If you have completed the previous steps, now is the step to actually run oracle.
+If you have completed previous steps, now is the time to actually run oracle.

-The oracle is responsible for validating the provider's data and ensuring that the data is transmitted securely using the `oracle key`.
+The oracle is responsible for validating the data provider's data and ensuring that the data is transmitted to the data consumer securely using the `oracle key`.

 In this process, oracle operators can earn commissions according to the commission rate registered to Panacea.
 The oracle also serves to validate and approve `registration/upgrade` requests from other oracles.